agonzalezro/botella/README.md

 - it will echo whatever message is send to it, thinking out of the box you could do whatever you want with that input (from the container stdin) and output whatever you want instead just an echo.
 It will also use the fantastic [jq](https://stedolan.github.io/jq/) to parse the JSON.
 - it shows the value of an environment variable set on the `botella.yaml` file.
 What we are trying to show with this?
 That you can pass secrets around (from the `botella.yaml` to the container) without compromise them.
 Imagine that the container needs an AWS key, just add it to your `botella.yaml` and read the value from inside the container.

+This plugin is uploaded on my Docker Hub in case you want to test it without building the Docker image: `agonzalezro/botella-test`.

 Developing Botella
 ------------------